 As soon as I had finished insulating the ceiling I spent less time heating up the space.
 And since we just want to keep the temperature above freezing we go many days and nights without heating at all.
 There are easily 12 degrees Celsius difference to the outside temperature at night.
 If you want to keep a greenhouse from freezing, insulate, insulate, insulate!
 But insulation alone would not have such a big effect, there is a second thing.

 Second Thing to Keep a Greenhouse From Freezing in the Winter is Thermal Mass

 We have a water collection system in place that holds 2000 liters (528 US gallons) of water.
 In the fall that fact was stressful to us.
 What if the water freezes?
 Not to imagine the mess.
 It has not frozen yet, in fact, it keeps the greenhouse from freezing.

 We have had some frost in the greenhouse.
 It got down to -5 °C (23°F).
 On very cold nights we made an interesting observation.
 We had two buckets of water sitting on the floor, one next to the water tanks and the other one next to the stove.
 The stove was being heated a few hours in the evening.

 Guess which bucket with water was solid frozen in the morning?

 Sure, in zone 3 climate, with temperatures going down to -40, we do need a heating system in place.
-But with good insulation and lots of thermal mass it turns out to be more like just a back up heating that is needed for winter vegetable growing.
+But with good insulation and lots of thermal mass, it turns out to be more like just backup heating that is needed for winter vegetable growing.
 Besides, most winter vegetables do not mind at all if it goes a bit below freezing.

 This puts things into a different perspective for us.
 We are working on adjusting to these important facts.